TACHarsis/KP-Cratefiller/README.md

 It's a mod!
 Either you know how to build it yourself or you can just [get it from the Workshop](https://steamcommunity.com/sharedfiles/filedetails/?id=2869863861).
 Check the Addon Options to set it up to your liking.

+## How to use with KP Liberation

+Just load it with the preset.
+The mod does not respect the arsenal whitelist of KP Liberation (neither did the script) and you will have to that manually via whitelist/blacklist in the Addon Settings.

+## For Support join the Killah Potatoes discord and move in the `#kpcf`channel.

+This is not an official KP mod, so don't expect them to help you with problems or features introduced by this fork.
+I do hang out there, tho, and will help where I can.

 ## Planned features

 * TBA